subashinii2w/GEO-my-WP/readme.txt

 * Fix: Include full address value in item object to prevent showing N/A instead of the address in some cases.
 * Update: license updater system.
 Improves automatic updates and license keys activation.
 * Update: sanitize address fields.
-* Tweak: added support for multiselect_custom_taxonomy field of the plugin Buddypress Xprofile Custom Fields Type ( special thanks to Miguel LÛpez <miguel@donmik.com> the author of Buddypress Xprofile Custom Fields Type plugin ).
+* Tweak: added support for multiselect_custom_taxonomy field of the plugin Buddypress Xprofile Custom Fields Type ( special thanks to Miguel L√≥pez <miguel@donmik.com> the author of Buddypress Xprofile Custom Fields Type plugin ).
 * New: Members Locator's search form and search results template files for Kleo theme.

 = 2.6.6.3 =